idb1285072/ESS_JavaScript/important_topic/27_browser_api/README.md

 # Browser APIs

+Browser APIs are built-in interfaces provided by web browsers that let JavaScript interact with the browser and the device.

+They allow you to do things like:

+- Manipulate the DOM (Document Object Model)
+- Handle user events (clicks, keypresses)
+- Store data locally (LocalStorage, IndexedDB)
+- Work with multimedia (Audio, Video)
+- Use device features (geolocation, camera, clipboard)
+- Communicate over the network (Fetch, WebSockets)

+They’re not part of JavaScript itself — they’re extra capabilities the browser exposes.

+---

 ## Geolocation API

-The Geolocation API is a Browser API that lets web applications request the device’s physical location.
+The Geolocation API is a Browser API that lets web applications request the **device’s physical location**.

 ```js
 navigator.geolocation.getCurrentPosition(